-However, where you are cleaning things at the end of the session – such as spraying surfaces, tabletops, toilets, sinks, taps, door handles, handrails, rubbish bin lids – the disinfectant should be sprayed on, and preferably left to air dry overnight.
+Where you are cleaning things at the end of the session – such as spraying surfaces, table tops, toilets, sinks, taps, door handles, handrails, rubbish bin lids – the disinfectant should be sprayed on, and preferably left to air dry overnight.
 Where another session is coming in after yours, try and keep the disinfectant on for 30 minutes before wiping off.

-- Centres should always be ensuring that surfaces within their centre are cleaned after every session.
-Where there are two sessions in one day, the centre must be cleaned between sessions.
+• Where there are two sessions in one day, the centre must be cleaned between sessions

 – Tables and other surfaces that people are regularly using